dhrumilp15/mind-quidditch/README.md

 # neurotech-objclassifier

 To build a mind-controlled quidditch-playing drone, we must first realize that it's _very_ (difficult-difficult-lemon-difficult) hard to determine exactly where a player might want to throw a ball.
-We can assume that players want to pass balls between drones and that first requires us to track and predict balls.
+BUT, we can assume that players want to pass balls between drones and that first requires us to track and predict balls.

 I stream developing my projects on [Twitch/dhrumilp15](https://twitch.tv/dhrumilp15)!
 Come visit sometime!